 The vast majority of American's want to lock in coverage at least until they reach retirement age, or perhaps a few years beyond.

 For the average American, retirement age is typically 62 to 65, however, over the last few decades the average retirement age has been steadily increasing.

-According to an article in US News by Emily Brandon, most men aged 40 or older don’t expect to retire until the age of 68.
-Read the full article here.
-Projecting forward, it’s probably a good idea to lock in your term policy to at least age 70.
-You can always cancel it if you don’t need it.
-Running it to age 60 or 65 could create a “risk gap”.
+According to a recent study by Natixis Investment Managers, most men aged 57 or older don't expect to retire until the age of 68.
+Read the full CNBC article here.
+Projecting forward, it's probably a good idea to lock in your term policy to at least age 70.
+You can always cancel it if you don't need it.
+Running it to age 60 or 65 could create a "risk gap".